Ackater/writing.com-archival/README.md

 ### Your first use

 You will be asked to enter your login credentials to writing.com on your first use.
 This is because writing.com requires a logged-in session to access interactive chapters.
-This doesn't have to keep a record of your password, but session cookies will be saved.
+This won't your password, but session cookies will be saved in a file called `session`.

 ### Dependencies